 More specifically, Dr. Rosenberg can utilize two techniques during a liposuction procedure: tumescent liposuction and ultrasound-assisted liposuction.

 The most commonly used liposuction technique, tumescent liposuction begins with an injection of a sterile solution into the fatty tissue to be removed.
 This solution helps break down fat tissue, constricts blood flow to the area, and includes lidocaine, a numbing compound.
 Then the incision is made and the cannula is inserted to remove excess fat.

 In some cases, Dr. Rosenberg may opt to use ultrasound-assisted liposuction instead of or in addition to tumescent liposuction.
 This technique is similar to tumescent liposuction although it also includes the use of a specially designed metal rod that emits ultrasound waves to liquefy fat cells and make it easier for Dr. Rosenberg to remove large amounts of fat in a treatment area.

 Related post: How Does Liposuction Work?

 The final cost of your liposuction procedure will vary based on factors such as the area (or areas) of the body you are treating, the location where your procedure will be performed, and the expertise of your surgeon.
 Some costs to consider are anesthesia, facility fees, surgeon’s fees, medical tests, and medications.
 On average, the cost of a Baltimore liposuction procedure is about $4,000 and up.
 Please visit our pricing page to learn more.
-Dr. Rosenberg will give you a more accurate estimate of the cost of your procedure after a consultation.
+If cost is a concern to your budget, we offer convenient financing plans to help make affordable liposuction in Maryland.
+Dr. Rosenberg will give you a more accurate estimate of liposuction cost in Baltimore after a consultation.